Guadalajara: Guadalajara Metropolitan Area

-The Guadalajara metropolitan area is the second most populous metropolitan area in the country and has six central and three exterior municipalities.
-The central municipalities are Guadalajara, Zapopan, Tlaquepaque, Tonalá, Tlajomulco de Zúñiga, and El Salto, Jalisco.
+The Guadalajara metropolitan area is the second most populous metropolitan area in the country and the agglomeration has six central municipalities and three exterior municipalities.
+The central municipalities are Guadalajara, Zapopan, Tlaquepaque, Tonalá, Tlajomulco, and El Salto, Jalisco.
 The exterior municipalities are Ixtlahuacán de los Membrillos, Juanacatlán, and Zapotlanejo.

 The growth of the city is due to Guadalajara absorbing the closest communities.
 This was the case with the former communities Atemajac, Huentitán, Tetlán, Analco, Mexicaltzingo, Mezquitan, and San Andrés, among others.

 Some of the closest communities to Guadalajara: